Skip to content

 Positioning

 CIEM measures the gap between permissions granted and permissions used.
 SIEM measures security events over time.
-Permafrost is built for the first job, on Microsoft Cloud only, and treats every signal that does not answer a permission-posture question as out of scope.
+Permafrost is built for the first job — deepest on Microsoft Cloud today, with AWS and GCP coverage on the roadmap — and treats every signal that does not answer a permission-posture question as out of scope.

 Permission posture